-You don't have to wait for much longer ...
+You have to wait only a little longer ...

 MetBase holds the world's largest compilation of meteorite data.
 The new MetBase will be released exclusively online.
 No more installations, nor more updates.
 You will be able to explore the new MetBase with any device that has internet access and a browser.
 You can subscribe to MetBase with an affordable, annual fee.